elusivecodes/FyreORM/README.md

 - `$fields` is an array containing the fields.
 - `$options` is an array containing the rule options.
     - `callback` is a *Closure*, that accepts the [*SelectQuery*](#select) as an argument.
-    - `allowMultipleNulls` is a boolean indicating whether to allow multiple nulls, and will default to *false*.
+    - `allowMultipleNulls` is a boolean indicating whether to allow multiple nulls, and will default to *true*.
     - `message` is a string representing the error message, and will default to the [*Lang*](https://github.com/elusivecodes/FyreLang) value for "*RuleSet.isUnique*".

 ```php